Jalajpurohit/Intents-Json-Creator/README.md

-# Json creator from Intents Csv file:
+# Create Json from a csv formatted intents file:
 Follow below instructions to create json files from csv

 1. Collect your intents in a csv named 'intents.csv' with columns 'IntentName', 'TrainingPhrase' and 'Response'.